-Practicing the lost art of maintenance and repair of pocket doors
+Practicing the lost art of maintenance and repair of antique pocket doors-retrieving knowledge of a bygone era (1875-1925 approx)

 In the late 1980s, when customers asked me to fix a pocket door, I said "I'll come to take a look."
 I looked high...and I looked low...and every place where a pocket door might go.
 I used up a lot of batteries.
 After much head scratching, squinting and research, 35 pocket doors gave up their secrets.
 In 1992 I closed my furniture repair business to become a stay-at-home father-for 15 years.